mhm-ufz/mHM/doc/nml/config_meteo.md

 Configuration for meteorological input data handling in mHM.
 Meteorological weights can be used to disaggregate daily data to hourly values.
+Fixed-hour forcing support must match the global model step.
+A 24-hour model step therefore requires daily or fixed 24-hour forcing; aggregation of hourly forcing to daily model steps is not implemented.

 **Namelist**: `config_meteo`